peixetlift/Peixetlift.github.io/_posts/2021-09-18-All-about-password-security.md

 As far as password selection concerns, the importance of entropy is that <b>we can calculate the amount of combinations that the attacker has to try in order to crack the password.</b>

-Statistically, it only takes half of all the possible combinations to find a match, and the amount of total combinations can be calculated with the following formula :
+Statistically, it only takes half of all the possible combinations to find a match (a hash collision) and hence crack the password, and the amount of total combinations can be calculated with the following formula :

 <img src="https://raw.githubusercontent.com/peixetlift/peixetlift.github.io/master/assets/2021-09-18%2019_51_51-Welcome%20To%20Mathcha%20%E2%80%94%20Mozilla%20Firefox.png
 " class="border" width="40%" />